-I am particularly interested in hydrological processes at the poles, where the hydrological cycle is poised to change dramatically over the coming decades.
-Retreating glaciers and ice sheets, melting permafrost, and increasing precipitation have the potential to boost nutrient delivery to surface waters and stimulate groundwater flow.
-Questions that I am interested in can be classified as hydrological (How does groundwater interact with surface waters in permafrost environments?), biogeochemical (How will heightened primary productivity in lakes act as a carbon sink on a regional scale?), and anthropogenic (To what extent will resources extraction alter or degrade freshwater ecosystems?).
-I ask similar questions in temperate ecosystems, where inland waters provide critical resources and are likewise threatened by climate change and further by urbanization.
+I am particularly interested in hydrological processes in areas where the hydrological cycle is poised to change dramatically over the coming decades.
+In temperate ecosystems, inland waters provide critical resources and are threatened by climate change and urbanization.
+In polar environments, retreating glaciers and ice sheets, melting permafrost, and increasing precipitation have the potential to boost nutrient delivery to surface waters and stimulate groundwater flow.
+Questions that I am interested in can be classified as hydrological (How will changing climate influence lake physics?), hydrogeological (What is the role of groundwater connectivity in shaping surface water characteristics?), biogeochemical (How will heightened primary productivity in lakes act as a carbon sink on a large scale?), and anthropogenic (To what extent will development alter or degrade freshwater ecosystems?).

 My research blends field data collection with large scale GIS, statistical, and modeling techniques.
 The magnitude and complexity of data required to study lakes at a large spatial scale demands collaborative cross-disciplinary science, new observational technologies, and supporting infrastructure.
 I have embraced the term ecological informatics to describe the portfolio of skills necessary to work in the ‘era of big data’ and believe we are seeing a shift in the field of limnology in how we view the world’s freshwater resources.